Kishy-nivas/Reddit-clone-Rails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version - 2.3

+* uses JQuery to like/dislike Stories,comments, and add dynammic comments without page reload

+* uses User authentication from scratch (without any gem )

-* System dependencies
+* To do

-* Configuration
+* search functionality

-* Database creation
+* add categories

-* Database initialization
+* notification

-* How to run the test suite
+* subscribe to categories

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* make UI design neat using SASS
+* message system between users